John Means (baseball): Personal life

 Means' father Alan worked with the International Brotherhood of Teamsters for more than 30 years.
 Alan was the Local 41 (Kansas City, Missouri) Secretary/Treasurer just before his death from pancreatic cancer at age 57 on August 5, 2020.
 His younger brother Jake played college baseball at Indiana State University before being selected by the Kansas City Royals in the 22nd round (475th overall) of the 2019 Major League Baseball Draft.

 Means is married to former professional soccer player Caroline Stanley.
 They had their first child, a son, in 2020.
-Means is a Christian.